 You can choose a rate up to 10% above the current market level.

-If you’re unsure what price to set the rate at for your limit order, you could use the market research options in the app to help decide.
 You can also tell us the amount you’d like to receive for your money and we’ll work out the target exchange rate for you.

 How long does a limit order last?